System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Branch-and-Bound based Solution Overview

-The optimization problem of Fig.~\ref{fig:ModifiedProblem} with these reformulated linear equations can be directly solved in CVX~\cite{CVX} (with MOSEK~\cite{Mosek}) software.
-This problem is an MILP.
+The optimization problem of~\eqref{fig:ModifiedProblem} with the reformulated linear equations can be directly solved in CVX~\cite{CVX} (with MOSEK~\cite{Mosek}) software.
+This problem is a MILP.
 CVX uses branch-and-bound algorithm~\cite{RLT} to solve this problem.